- May 18, 2019

-In May four Vermont farms chose our client’s new 75 kW anaerobic digester, and they did this during a lengthy milk price crisis.
+In May three Vermont farms chose our client’s new 75 kW anaerobic digester, and they did this during a lengthy milk price crisis.
 Why?
 Because PlanET’s newest model is inexpensive and provides new revenue streams for farms as small as 300 cows.
 The farms are in Addison, Franklin and Caledonia Counties.

 If all proceeds as intended, much needed income will soon appear in the form of electricity sales/offsets, free bedding that maintains cow comfort, useful heat, and improved liquid fertilizer (just 5% total solids).
 The excess bedding can also be sold to neighboring farms or as soil amendment to plant nurseries.